 The Food you Eat can either Cause you Harm and Irrepairable Damage both for the health of your brain and your body.
-Or you can Enjoy Optimal Health, Happiness and Vitality by choosing Fresh, Wholesome Foods as these will support Regeneration and Repair of both your mind and bodily performance .
+Let’s see how to make Food your Best Friend so you can – Enjoy Optimal Health, Happiness and Vitality.
+Choosing Fresh, Wholesome Foods is the place to start for Optimal Regeneration and Repair of both your mind and bodily performance .
 As with the Food you Eat, the lifestyle choices you make will too, have either a Major Effect on the Health of your Brain.

 How to Protect & Support a Healthy Brain & Mind for a Lifetime of Optimal Health, Happiness & Vitality!